neoxia/apoyo/docs/vuepress/guide/scopes/getting-started.md

 )
 ```

-Once all the variables you need have been created, you need to create a scope that will host / manage these variables for you.
+Once all the injectables you need have been created, you need to create a scope that will host / manage these injectables for you.

 ```ts
 const main = async () => {